NEW-CYLANDIA/blog/content/posts/izzy/godot-setup.md

 # Step 3: Automatic itch.io Builds with GitHub Actions

+{% image "./godotsetup-githubaction.png", "dedicate just a little work up front and you'll get to see this nice green checkmark every time you change your code. unless something breaks. which it probably won't. probably" %}

 alright! here's the cool part! at least, i think it's pretty cool.

 you may well be familiar with the lovely indie game marketplace [itch.io](https://itch.io/) already. you may even have an account already! woah, you have a game uploaded too?? sick, i can skip over all explaining all that stuff then.